mikhaill/mikhaill.github.io/1_Introduction.md

 > 1. Before you can determine pricing, you need to determine product positioning.

-> 2. Pricing has to work for the business and the customers and be constant with the product positioning.
+> 2. Pricing has to work for the business, the customer and be consistant with product positioning.

-Developing a proper pricing structure for B2B SaaS software products is especially complicated.
-Pricing has many requirements and figuring out how to get it right isn’t easy.
-It takes plenty of trials and errors.
-Getting pricing correct is extremely important because it determines the length of your sales cycle, the decision makers, positions you in the marketplace, sets customers expectations and has to keep you profitable.
+Developing a proper pricing structure for B2B SaaS software products is complicated.
+Pricing has many requirements, and figuring out how to get it right is not easy.
+It takes plenty of trial and errors.
+Getting pricing correct is extremely important because it will determines the length of your sales cycle, who the decision makers are, your position in the marketplace, sets customers expectations and has to keep you profitable.

 SaaS solutions are attractive to customers because they reduce the upfront investment and avoid the ongoing costs of maintaining the hardware and the software.
 With a SaaS solution, those costs and risks are transferred to the software developer, so it’s important that the pricing structure accounts for this.